ruromero/presentations/operator-workshop/OLM.md

 Note: Check how your CSV looks like in the OLM using the [OperatorHub's Preview](https://operatorhub.io/preview)

-## Deploy your Cluster Resource Version manually
+## Deploy your Cluster Service Version manually

 ### Create the OperatorGroup